xiix0/scam/README.md

-You will soon forget this.
+You will be run over by a beer truck.